Using Biot-Savart boundary conditions for unbounded external flow on Eulerian meshes

 The outer flow field can also be augmented with a vortex particle-mesh method, reducing dispersive errors \cite{Billuart2023AFlows}.
 Such methods enable tracking the wake for an extended time while enabling accurate modeling of the developing boundary layer on the object's surface and can also include immersed boundaries \cite{Marichal2015UnboundedMethods}.
-However, several (user-defined) parameters are required to correctly interpolate between the two domains, and the complexity of accurately coupling the domains makes theis apporach difficult to apply to existing flow solvers.
+However, these methods rely on a coupling of an external Lagrangian solver to an internal Eulerian solver formulated in different variables.